Decision Machines: Congruent Decision Trees: Logical Decision Machines

+It is not difficult to recover the hierarchical structure of certain binary tree if we have known its template matrix.
+The template matrix is agnostic with respect to the test at the internal branch and the prediction at the leaf node.

-Additionally, we can find the subtree is associated with the submatrix of the template matrix.
+Additionally, we can find the subtree is associated with the sub-matrix of the template matrix.
 For example, we can find the template matrix of the left subtree in \ref{Fig.main1} as following